0x11DFE/Auto-Forwarder-Plugin/README.md

 3. Open Telegram and send the `.plugin` file to yourself (e.g., in your "Saved Messages").
 4. Tap on the file you just sent within the Telegram app.
 5. A confirmation dialog will appear.
 Tap **INSTALL PLUGIN** to finish.

+> After the first installation, the plugin can update itself using the built-in updater.

 ## 📖 How to Use